KL Rahul: Debut and early career (2014–2021)

-Australia Tour and home matches against England

 In October 2020, Rahul was named as India's vice captain for the ODI and T20I series against Australia.
 Rahul had a moderate ODI and T20I series against Australia.
 He made 77 against Australia in the second ODI and 51 in the first T20I.
-India lost the ODI series 2–1, but won the T20I series by the same margin.
+India lost the ODI series 2–1 but won the T20I series by the same margin.

 Rahul was included in the test squad for the Border-Gavaskar Trophy but was not picked in the playing XI for the first two Tests.
 He injured himself during practice and was ruled out of the remaining part of the tour.

 As a result, he also missed the home Test series against England in February 2021.
 He returned to the national side for the T20I and ODI series against England.
 There was a dip in his form in the T20I series.
 He returned to form in the ODI series scoring a match-winning 62* and was involved in a 100-run partnership with debutant Krunal Pandya who scored a fifty.
 He continued his form by scoring 108 runs in the second ODI and was involved in another 100-run partnership with Rishabh Pant.

-Comeback in Test Format

-Rahul was named in India's test squad for their tour of England in 2021.
-As Shubman Gill and Mayank Agarwal were injured, Rahul opened alongside teammate Rohit Sharma.In the first test at Trent Bridge, Rahul scored 84 and 26.
-He went on to score 129 (250) at Lords and was awarded the man of the match in the second test.
-Rahul scored 315 runs in eight innings of four matches played and was the second highest run scorer for India in the tour behind Rohit Sharma.
+Rahul was named to India's test squad for their tour of England in 2021.
+As Shubman Gill and Mayank Agarwal were injured, Rahul opened alongside Rohit Sharma.
+In the first test at Trent Bridge, Rahul scored 84 and 26.
+He scored 129 (250) at Lords and was awarded the man of the match in the second Test.
+Rahul displayed excellent technical skills for batting in England, including playing the ball late and leaving the ball well.
+Rahul scored 315 runs in eight innings of four matches played and was the second-highest run scorer for India in the tour behind Rohit Sharma.